BrightspaceUI/core/components/form/docs/form-element-mixin.md

 		- When an `Object` is provided, all keys-value pairs will be submitted.
 To avoid collision it is recommended that you prefix each key with the component's `name` property value.
 	1. A single value: `'my-value'`
 		- When a single value is provided a key-value pair will be submitted with the component's `name` property value as the key.
 If `name` does not have a value, the value will not be submitted.
-	- **Note:** When using `d2l-form-native` all values will be converted to `String`s.
-Complex value may be used with `d2l-form` but should only be used if absolutely required to maintain compatibility with `d2l-form-native`.

 ## Validation